 Your privacy is important to us; we make it a top priority.
 Most pharmacy owners don’t want anyone knowing that they are thinking about selling their store; that’s why we require NDA’s for all interested parties…no exceptions…every time.
 We never share your information with anyone without discussing it with you first.

 Next we work with you to create a detailed Pharmacy Review that includes all the important details about your Pharmacy that we will use to attract potential buyers.
 We only share that review with qualified, interested potential buyers who have signed an NDA after being approved by you.

 PRS is a Different Kind of Broker…

-Don’t just take our word for it, listen to one of our happy clients…
+Don’t just take our word for it, listen to one of our many happy clients…